Any ground conditions

 - Installation from above groundwater level provides 100 % ground water control even from before starting the excavation.

 Efficient excavation to significant depth

 The Geofrost wall's capacity is increased by increasing thickness, enabling great depths without stiffeners or anchors.
-The earth support is ready when excavation starts, enabling countinous excavation without interuption for shoring or support.
+The earth support is ready when excavation starts, enabling continuous excavation without interruption for shoring or support.

 The freezing pipes are freely positioned, with any inclination, so the earth support gets the required shape.
-As long as you can drill, you can freeze.
+If you can drill, you can freeze.